 In contrast, Woolloongabba Rotary Park at the southern end of East Brisbane is zoned 'Open Space (Local)' so it is primarily understood to cater for the surrounding neighbourhood (defined in the City Plan as a radius of approximately 750 metres), and is mainly intended for informal recreation and green space, as opposed to the more intensive Sport and Recreation category.
 You can read about the different zones and categories of parkland at this link.
 If you'd like to look up the specific zoning of parks in your area, you can do so via the interactive City Plan map (give my office a call if you need help working out how to navigate the map).

 Finding balance in an unbalanced landscape

 Historically, Brisbane City Councillors have tended to heavily favour the views of immediate neighbours when it comes to designing public spaces.
 As a result, a small minority of vocal objectors can often prevent upgrades and outweigh the less coordinated requests of other park users.

-I generally tend to lean a bit more the other way, and try to respond to the needs of lower-income public space users who might not have the confidence to start a petition or call the Lord Mayor’s office, but who are often heavily impacted by how such spaces are managed and developed.
+When I'm facilitating decision-making processes, I try to correct for this tendency by also responding to the needs of lower-income public space users who might not have the confidence to start a petition or call the Lord Mayor’s office, but who are often heavily impacted by how such spaces are managed and developed.